Hay'at Tahrir al-Sham: Beginning of decline, leadership passes from Abu Jaber (late 2017)

 In early 2018, there were reports that HTS had been significantly weakened, and now had "a small presence in Eastern Ghouta and declining influence in Idlib, northern Hama, and western Aleppo provinces", with just 250 men in Eastern Ghouta and a total of 12,000 fighters.

 In February 2018, Tahrir al-Sham was accused of killing Fayez al-Madani, an opposition delegate tasked with negotiations with the government over electricity delivery in the northern Homs Governorate, in the city of al-Rastan.
 Hundreds of people, including fighters of the Men of God Brigade, part of the Free Syrian Army's National Liberation Movement group, proceeded to demonstrate against HTS in the city on 13 February.
 In response, HTS withdrew from Rastan and handed over its headquarters in the city to the Men of God Brigade.
-A breakaway faction of former HTS members was formed in February 2018, called the Guardians of Religion Organization.
+Meanwhile, Al-Qaeda loyalists formed the anti-HTS Guardians of Religion Organization (Hurras al-Din) in February 2018, establishing it as the successor group of Al-Nusra Front.

-HTS was left excluded of the 24 February ceasefire agreement on Eastern Ghouta.
+HTS was left excluded from the 24 February ceasefire agreement on Eastern Ghouta.
 In late February, a group of armed factions, including Failaq al-Rahman and Jaysh al-Islam, wrote to the UN declaring they were ready to "evacuate" remaining HTS fighters from Eastern Ghouta within 15 days.
 At the same time in Idlib Governorate, Ahrar al-Sham, Nour al-Din al-Zinki and Soqour al-Sham entered into conflict with HTS, taking significant territory.

 During late 2017 and early 2018, it co-operated with Turkey in Idlib, leading to deepening tensions between the more pragmatic leadership and more hardline (especially foreign fighters) elements hostile to working with Turkey.
 Some of the latter split in February 2018 to form Huras al-Din.
-The HTS leadership also cracked down on remaining ISIS splinter cells active in Idlib.
+The HTS leadership also cracked down on remaining IS splinter cells active in Idlib.
 By August, when HTS entered into (unsuccessful) negotiations with Russia and Turkey, HTS was estimated to have around 3,000–4,000 foreign fighters, including non-Syrian Arabs, out of a total of 16,000 HTS fighters.
 On 31 August, Turkey declared HTS a terrorist organization.

+By early 2018, HTS had cracked down on the majority of competing factions and established military control over 80% of the greater Idlib area.
+In the summer of 2018, HTS strengthened its crackdown campaign against cells affiliated with IS organization in Idlib and Hama regions.